Azure/caf-terraform-landingzones-accelerator/configuration/demo/README.md

 This implementation gives you a very simplified entreprise-scale deployment to illustrate the fundamentals of Terraform enterprise-composition and state management with Cloud Adoption Framework.

 The following deviations from enterprise-scale criterias are conciously taken to simply this scenario:
-- This environment is meant to be run locally for education purposes.
+- This environment is meant to be run locally (no sample pipelines provided), for education purposes.
-- This environment implements diagnostics and logs for every solution deployed.
 - This environment implements rudimentary RBAC model.
-- All resources are provisioned in the same subscription by default, byt can be spread accross multiple pre-created subscriptions.
+- All resources are provisioned in the same subscription by default, but can be spread accross multiple pre-created subscriptions.

 You will find other scenarios that are more aligned with enterprise-scale criter under the other directories (sandpit, non-prod and prod folders)